Krishna7264/my-first-project/README.md

-# my-first-project
-This is my first project on github
+# About my first project on GitHub.